rlorimier/quizquiz/README.md

 - All questions were taken from several different websites.
 ### Coding
 - The main code was taken from [This Website](https://edsonmaiap.wordpress.com/2021/09/25/curso-de-js-aula-20-aplicacoes-com-javascript-quiz-extensivel-e-com-placar/) and then edited as needed.

+## Coding
+### Submitting for the first time
+- The first time I submitted it I had some issues understanding JavaScript.
+I copied the code from another website and edited as needed.
+However, some of the features was not working properly.
+The main issue I had was the restart button which was not working at all.

+### Submitting for the second time
+- Before start editing the code, I watched videos with basic JavaScript coding on Udemy and Curso em Video.
+Both courses gave me a better understanding on how to build functions and on how they interact between themselves.
+- When I started coding I had a clear vision of what I wanted and how to do it.
+I changed all the variables names on JavaScript to english and created new ones.
+I also changed some of the elements on HTML and created new classes and id for better interaction with CSS and JavaScript.
+However, I was still having problems on making the Restart button works.
+- I had one meeting with my mentor after finished coding and he was able to explain me what needed to be done to fix the problem with the button.
+After the changes made, the application was working smoothly and with no errors.

 ## Testing
 ### Browser Testing
 The website buttons, links and functionality has been tested.